bcgov/ols-geocoder/BCAddressExchangeSchema.md

 <a name=ex3></a>
 ## Example 3 - An apartment complex with two buildings named A and B

-Here is a common situation where a complex has building names that are single letters embedded in a unit number as in APT A105.
+Here is a common situation where a complex has building names that are single letter prefixes in a unit number as in APT A105.
+This pattern is compliant with Canada Post addressing specifications.

 810 Esquimalt Rd, Esquimalt, BC has two buildings: A and B. Each building has four floors with 10 units each numbered 100-110, 200-210, 300-310, and 400-410.
 Each building has its own site location and footprint but share a single access point.
 Unit locations are assigned the site and accessPoints of their respective buildings.